 Graduate Teaching Assistantships (GTAs)

 Assistantships are very competitive and require excellent all-around records.
 The department usually does not offer GTAs for an incoming student for the first semester.
-Our graduate students usually have a GTA position in the department, as well as another department on campus.
-Historically, over 75% of our graduate students received a GTA position by the beginning of their second semester.
+Our graduate students can have a GTA position in the department, as well as another department on campus.
+The number of GRA positions varies for every academic year.

 Graduate Research Assistantships (GRAs) are available in many areas.
 These assistantships are awarded on a competitive basis.
 The assistantships can provide the graduate student with a significant reduction in tuition costs.